Sporotrichosis

-Sporotrichosis, also known as rose handler's disease, is a fungal infection that affects skin, lungs, bone and joint, and can become systemic.
+Sporotrichosis, also known as rose handler's disease, is a fungal infection that may be localised to skin, lungs, bone and joint, or become systemic.
 It presents with firm painless nodules that later ulcerate.
-It can be localized or widespread.
-The disease progresses over a week to several months after the initial exposure to the fungus.
-Serious complications can also develop in people who have a weakened immune system.
+Following initial exposure to Sporothrix schenckii, the disease typically progresses over a period of a week to several months.
+Serious complications may develop in people who have a weakened immune system.

-Sporotrichosis is caused by fungi of the Sporothrix schenckii species complex.
-Because S. schenckii is naturally found in soil, hay, sphagnum moss, and plants, it usually affects farmers, gardeners, and agricultural workers.
-It enters through small cuts in the skin to cause the infection.
-In case of sporotrichosis affecting the lungs, the fungal spores enter by breathing in.
-Sporotrichosis can also be acquired from handling cats with the disease; it is an occupational hazard for veterinarians.
+Sporotrichosis is caused by fungi of the S. schenckii species complex.
+Because S. schenckii is naturally found in soil, hay, sphagnum moss, and plants, it most often affects farmers, gardeners, and agricultural workers.
+It enters through small cuts in the skin to cause a fungal infection.
+In cases of sporotrichosis affecting the lungs, the fungal spores enter by inhalation.
+Sporotrichosis can be acquired by handling cats with the disease; it is an occupational hazard for veterinarians.

 Treatment depends on the site and extent of infection.
-Topical antifungals can be applied to skin lesions.
-Deep infection in lungs may require surgery.
-Medications used include Itraconazole, posaconazole and amphotericin B. Most people recover with treatment.
-The outcome may not be so good if there is a weak immune system or widespread disease.
+Topical antifungals may be applied to skin lesions.
+Deep infection in the lungs may require surgery.
+Systemic medications used include Itraconazole, posaconazole and amphotericin B. With treatment, most people will recover, but an immunocompromised status and systemic infection carry a worse prognosis.

-The causal fungus is found worldwide.
-The species was named for Benjamin Schenck, a medical student who in 1896 was the first to isolate it from a human specimen.
+S. schenkii, the causal fungus, is found worldwide.
+The species was named for Benjamin Schenck, a medical student who, in 1896, was the first to isolate it from a human specimen.

-It has been reported in cats, mules, dogs, mice and rats.
+Sporotrichosis has been reported in cats, mules, dogs, mice and rats.